Legal Representation After an Underride Collision

 It’s possible to suffer serious or fatal injuries in any type of truck accident.
 But, underride collisions are probably the most dangerous.
 An underride collision is when a smaller vehicle goes partially or completely underneath the trailer of a semi-truck.
 These types of collisions are often fatal because the bottom of the trailer is about the same height as the top part of smaller vehicles.
 Cars can get crushed or even sheared off, resulting in major injuries to passengers.

-The experienced Texas personal injury lawyers at Williams & Brown LLP understand the devastating consequences injured victims face in these types of accidents.
+The experienced Texas personal injury lawyers at Brown Trial Firm, PLLC understand the devastating consequences injured victims face in these types of accidents.
 We work hard to help injured victims and their families get just compensation for their losses.

 How DO Underride Accidents Happen?